jc-gh25/MusicLibrary/README.md

 ✅ Album cover image support
 ✅ Environment-based configuration

-### Tools & Technologies
+### Helper Tools

 **Postman**
 Comprehensive collection with 150+ API requests for testing all endpoints and populating the database with realistic music data.
 Includes organized folders for Artists, Albums, Genres, and relationship queries.

-**Node.js Scripts**
+**Bash Automation Scripts**
-Custom data processing scripts for downloading album cover images from the iTunes API and preparing JSON data for database population.
+Custom shell scripts developed to streamline development and operations:
+*   **Album Art Downloader:** Automated querying of the iTunes API to fetch, resize, and slugify high-resolution album covers.
+*   **Self-Healing DNS:** The `update-namesilo-dns.sh` script that enables the "Serverless DNS" architecture by managing Namesilo records from within the container.

 ---